thiippal/abulafia/examples/README.md

 ### Setting up projects

 Projects are the most abstract entity on Toloka.
 A project may include multiple pools, which contain assignments for the workers.
+User interfaces are also defined at the level of a project.

 In the YAML configuration file, project settings are configured using the top-level key `projects`.